 At IBM, they have a formal growth stack.
 There’s a standard analytics tool, messaging tool, project management tool, A/B testing tool, etc. Their enablement program moves product teams through understanding growth theory, and into actively using these tools and experimenting.

-Experiments' versatility has been instrumental for IBM’s growth programs.
-IBM’s enablement program is sprint-based, with two weeks per sprint comprised of weekly or daily standups depending on the project or engagement and a playback or readout of progress, learnings, and “What's up next?” at the end of each sprint.
+Growth Software’s versatility has been instrumental for IBM’s growth programs.
+IBM’s enablement program is sprint-based, with two weeks per sprint comprised of weekly or daily stand-ups depending on the project or engagement and a playback or readout of progress, learnings, and “What’s up next?” at the end of each sprint.
 That allows participants sufficient time to plan, execute, and reflect.

 Most of the time, in their current model, this agile approach supports a larger project or engagement with a formal process and clear scope.
 This includes including timeline/s, objectives, KPIs, contributors, commitments, and dependencies.